nikamaish/Kubernetes/README.md

 -Add-ons:
 Kubernetes supports various add-ons and extensions to enhance its functionality, such as DNS for service discovery, Dashboard for web-based cluster management, Ingress controllers for HTTP load balancing, and monitoring/logging solutions for cluster observability.

+## kubectl
+kubectl is a command-line tool used to interact with Kubernetes clusters.
+It allows users to perform various operations such as deploying applications, managing resources, inspecting cluster state, and troubleshooting issues. kubectl is an essential component of the Kubernetes ecosystem, providing a convenient interface for administrators, developers, and operators to interact with Kubernetes clusters.